Begin a new career in health information

 1. Earn your degree

 Becoming a medical records technician requires specialized training.
-While a postsecondary degree is not always required for entry-level positions, some medical records technicians choose to earn a diploma or an associate degree in medical office administration or a related field in order to gain an edge over their competition.
+While a postsecondary degree is not always required for entry-level positions, some medical records technicians choose to earn a diploma or an associate degree in medical office administration or enroll in a medical billing and coding program in order to gain an edge over their competition.

 There are a couple of additional options to start your career as a medical records technician: